-- 1 There will be a notice before work study students are selected. - 2 Selection of Work Study Students: The work study students are selected from the interested applicants.
+- 1 There will be a notice on recruiting the work-study positions. - 2 Selection of Work Study Students: The work study students are selected from the interested applicants.
 If there are too many applicants, some students may not have the opportunity to be CA or AA.
 Their duties will include working as a CA or AA.
 Students are assigned to each position according to their admission scholarship, experience and willingness to serve in each area.

-<CA job Description>
+<CA Job Description>

-- 1 Prepare for class (make room reservations, set-up presentation tools: microphone, pointer, etc.) - 2 Submit a copy of Student Roster (every 3 weeks) - 3 Check class attendance(e-attendance and MIS), send an e-mail notice - 4 Collect assignments - (5) Upload lecture notes - (6) Act as an emergency contact point - $\ensuremath{\overline{\mathcal{O}}}$ Conduct miscellaneous duties upon teacher's request - 8 Notify the class schedule at the end of a term to the Academic Affairs Division and students

-(By the end of 10th week, the remaining class schedule should be notified.)

-(9) Input cancel and make-up class information immediately through d-Attendance.
+- 1 Prepare for class (make room reservations, set-up presentation tools: microphone, pointer, etc.) - 2 Submit a copy of Student Roster (every 3 weeks) - 3 Check class attendance(e-attendance and MIS), send an e-mail notice - (4) Collect assignments - 5 Upload lecture notes - (6) Act as an emergency contact point - 7 Conduct miscellaneous duties upon teacher's request - (8) Notify the class schedule at the end of a term to the Academic Affairs Division and students - (By the end of 10th week, the remaining class schedule should be notified.) - (9) Input cancel and make-up class information immediately through d-Attendance.